o3de/o3de.org/content/docs/user-guide/programming/_index.md

 ### O3DE directories

-If you're interested in developing O3DE, creating components and Gems, or programming in your project, it's helpful to be familiar with the subdirectories in O3DE's source.
+If you're interested in developing O3DE, creating components and Gems, or programming in your project, it's helpful to be familiar with the following subdirectories in O3DE's source:

   * `cmake`: Contains configuration, download, and build scripts for O3DE.